Data Ingestion for SearchStax Studio

 CMS Connectors for Sitecore and Drupal

-If you use Sitecore or Drupal for your content management system (CMS), SearchStax has integration modules that automate the data indexing process and accelerate the implementation process.
+If you use Sitecore or Drupal for your content management system CMS, SearchStax has integration modules that automate the data indexing process and offer the added advantage of real-time updates to your search index with every content addition, change or deletion.

-The SearchStax Studio Connector for Sitecore is available for Sitecore versions starting with version 9 through version 10.3.
+The SearchStax Site Search Connector for Sitecore is available for Sitecore versions starting with version 9 through version 10.3.
 The Connector integrates with the Sitecore Indexing Manager and automatically indexes all Sitecore content items out-of-the-box.
 Additional information can be found in the Sitecore Connector product documentation.

 SearchStax Ingest APIs

-The Ingest APIs simplify the data ingestion process by enabling a customer or an implementation partner to create a small piece of code to get data from any source and push it into SearchStax Studio.
+The Ingest APIs simplify the data ingestion process by enabling a customer or an implementation partner to create a small piece of code to get data from any source and push it into SearchStax Site Search.
 You can index individual JSON documents, multiple JSON documents or a JSON file with an array of JSON objects.
 You can also index XML documents by sending one or multiple tags.
-Additional information on using the Ingest APIs can be found in the Studio product documentation.
+Additional information on using the Ingest APIs can be found in the Site Search product documentation.

-Sources and Types of Data for SearchStax Studio
+Sources and Types of Data for SearchStax Site Search

-SearchStax Studio enables marketers and developers to deliver powerful site search at scale.
-Schedule a product demo with our search experts to get an evaluation of search on your current website, see how search can be improved and discover how analytics and easy-to-use tools can drive the best practices to quickly optimize the search experience.
+SearchStax Site Search enables marketers and developers to deliver powerful site search at scale.
+Schedule a product demo with our search experts to see how search can improve the visitor experience and gain actionable insights to quickly optimize the search experience.

 Data Ingest for Site Search FAQs